August 10, 2022

 Here is what you need to know about the two types of grants:

-• Equity considerations: The plan must be developed using inclusive and representative processes to account for underserved communities.
+Equitable investment: The plan must be developed to ensure equitable investment in underserved communities.

 Implementation Grants provide eligible applicants with funds to execute specific projects and strategies as detailed in an Action Plan.